nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 6. Incorrect error message shown when the number entered is too large.
 7. User may not be able to "unclick" after clicking on a field on the GUI.
 8. User may be able to add weddings that are in the past.
-9. Adjusting the window size may cause the GUI to display to hide wedding details <br>
+9. Adjusting the window size may cause the GUI to display to hide wedding details.<br>

 [↥ Back to Top](#bridal-boss-user-guide)

 --------------------------------------------------------------------------------------------------------------------